MicrosoftDocs/entra-docs/docs/identity/saas-apps/karlsgate-identity-exchange-tutorial.md

 ## Next steps

-Once you configure Karlsgate Identity Exchange (KIE) you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
+Once you configure Karlsgate Identity Exchange (KIE) SSO Add-on you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 [Learn how to enforce session control with Microsoft Cloud App Security](/cloud-app-security/proxy-deployment-aad).